 The purpose of this guide is to familiarize contractors and applicators with the basic information necessary for properly ordering, storing, and applying EonCoat, a plural component flexible ceramic coating system.
 Prior to starting work, please read this guide carefully.
-If you have any questions, don't hesitate to get in touch with your EonCoat representative.
+If you have any questions, do not hesitate to contact your EonCoat representative.